bgGradientMobile

 Aggregate data

-On most common bacteria and regional resistance trends
+Common pathogens and regional resistance trends

 Export options

-Excel or PDF format
+Export to Excel or PDF

 Continuous improvement